Skip to content

 What Is an Outpatient Ultrasound?

-Ultrasound uses sound waves to create detailed images of your pet’s internal structures, helping our veterinarians assess concerns like abdominal issues, masses, or fluid buildup.
+An ultrasound is a non-invasive tool that allows veterinarians to evaluate a pet’s internal organs and conditions in real time, without requiring pets to stay overnight.
+Ultrasound uses sound waves to create detailed images of your pet’s internal structures.
+This helps veterinarians assess concerns related to abdominal issues, masses, or fluid buildup.

 When Is an Ultrasound Recommended?